-- Background abilities and motivation of the group and instructor. - Course objectives are the key to all instruction and must be considered in selecting media. - Location of the classroom will indicate the various constraints of time, travel, and physical environment. - Media which are beyond your control to schedule must be checked for availability.
+- The group's and instructor's background abilities and motivation. - Course objectives are the key to all instruction and must be considered in selecting media. - The location of the classroom will indicate the various constraints of time, travel and physical environment. - Media which are beyond your control to schedule must be checked for availability.